-JMA plans to facilitate two ground stations to establish site diversity in order to mitigate the rain attenuation effect on the Ka-band to be used for the imagery data downlink.
+JMA plans to use two ground stations to establish site diversity in the interests of mitigating the rain attenuation effect on the Ka-band to be used for the imagery data downlink.
 Downlinked data will be delivered to the Meteorological Satellite Center, which generates satellite products and delivers them to users.